Peace Corps partnerships

 The Paul D. Coverdell Fellows Program offers financial support to those who have served in the Peace Corps prior to enrolling in UMSI’s Master of Science in Information (MSI) program.
 Returned Peace Corps Volunteers also use the skills they developed abroad to complete internships in underserved US communities, gaining both academic credit and valuable professional experience.
 This program is for Returned Peace Corps Volunteers, and volunteers from the Peace Corps Response (PCR) and Global Health Service Partnership (GHSP).

 This unique, internationally focused opportunity allows students to start their MSI, take that knowledge into the world while serving in the Peace Corps, then return to Michigan to complete their degrees.
 Participants in this program work abroad as Peace Corps volunteers for 27 months and receive language, cross-cultural and technical training to enhance the hands-on experience they acquire.
-Masters at Michigan students receive academic credit and financial support following completion of Peace Corps service.
+MIVP students receive academic credit and financial support following completion of Peace Corps service.